Peppol deadline: 01-01-2026

 Situation 1: You are not self-employed

-However, if you receive substantial occasional income or benefits, that income may be taxable as “miscellaneous income” and taxed at 33% after deducting actual costs.
+However, if you receive substantial occasional income or benefits, that income may be taxable as “miscellaneous income” and taxed at 33% after deducting the costs actually incurred.
 You must report this income in your tax return.

 Situation 2: You are self-employed

-You can deduct professional expenses like a camera, laptop, travel costs, software, etc.
+In addition, you can deduct professional expenses, such as the cost of a camera, laptop, travel expenses, software, etc.

 Does an influencer have to charge VAT?

 If you are self-employed, you are in principle subject to VAT.
 This means you must charge VAT on your invoices and remit it to the government.
-You can also reclaim VAT on purchases related to your influencer activities.
+At the same time, you can reclaim VAT on your purchases, such as equipment and software that you use for your activities as an influencer.

 There is an exception: if your annual turnover is below €25,000, you can choose the VAT exemption scheme.
-In that case you do not have to charge VAT, but you also cannot reclaim VAT on your purchases.
+In that case you do not have to charge VAT, but you also cannot reclaim VAT on your purchases either.

 Your accounting as an influencer via Dexxter

-If you want to easily manage your influencer income and expenses and stay compliant with your tax and accounting obligations, Dexxter is ready to help!
-It’s the accounting tool for Belgian sole proprietorships who want to handle their own bookkeeping.
+If you want to easily manage your influencer income and expenses and stay compliant with taxes and accounting obligations, Dexxter is here for you!
+It’s the #1 accounting tool for Belgian sole proprietorships who want to handle their own bookkeeping.

 Share